 So yes, the choice is a big one.
 Here are some questions to think about to help you decide which school to choose.
-And to help you narrow that list down, check out our Open House Guide and Virtual Education Fair.
+And to help you narrow that list down, check out our Open House Guide and Education Guide.

 - Do you want to commit to your local public school?
 There is a lot to be said about choosing your local public school.
 It’s free, it’s close, it helps to foster a sense of community, it gives you a chance to advocate for and improve the public school system from the inside.
 For some, those reasons are enough, and public school ends up being a perfect fit.
 For others, the school and the child may not quite mesh.
 Check out your local school’s information night, and see what you think.

 - Have you considered other public school options?
 Sometimes the desire to attend public school is there, but the neighborhood school and your child just don’t fit.
 Portland has a robust charter and focus school presence with many different focus options (more on that below).
 And on top of that, you can also petition to transfer to another neighborhood’s public school.
 So if you like the idea of staying public, but are not feeling your neighborhood school, you still have a lot of options to explore.